glm-tools/pyglmnet/paper/paper.md

 | group lasso        |    x       |                |               |       x         |               |         |  x              |
 | tikhonov           |    x       |                |               |                 |               |         |                 |

+It runs on Python 3.5+.
 The implementation is compatible with the existing data science ecosystem.
 Pyglmnet API was designed to follow scikit-learn as closely as possible.
 Specifically, it is possible to do::